zlata-emp/genesis-automation/README.md

 ### Configuration
 ##### Environment

 By default `./config/local.rb` is loaded to add Environment variables to be used during the tests.
-(Example: `BASE_URL = 'http://127.0.0.1'`)
 If you need to run tests for other env just specify the file to be required by rspec:
 ```
 rspec -r "./config/staging_psp.rb" -t ui